gregkellly/Kontribute-Final-Year-Project/README.md

-# Junible - Make friends in University
+# Junible - Meet students at University

 This is the first template of our final year project